HMS-Core/hms-wallet-severdemo/README.md

 This API is only provided for loyalty instances.
 See [Link/Unlink an Offer](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/link-offer-instance-0000001050158402-V5).
 You can link/unlink offer instances to/from a loyalty instance by calling the “updateLinkedOffersToLoyaltyInstance” method.
 You should make sure the offers you want to add already exist before you use this API.
 Otherwise, the client cannot show an offer that is not in the server’s database.
 These offer instances can belong to other apps or other developers.

 ### Generate JWE
-Developers need to generate JSON Web Encryption(JWE) strings and send them to HUAWI-Wallet-H5 server (See [Set “walletWebsiteBaseUrl”](#set-“walletwebsitebaseurl”)) to bind a pass instance to a Huawei Wallet user.<br>
+Developers need to generate JSON Web Encryption(JWE) strings and send them to the [HUAWEI-Wallet-H5 server](#set-“walletwebsitebaseurl”)) to bind a pass to a HUAWEI Wallet user.<br>
 There are two ways to generate JWEs.
 The first way: you can generate a JWE string with complete information of a pass instance and send it to the HUAWEI-Wallet-H5 server.
-By this way, you don’t need to call [add-pass-instance methods](#add-a-pass-instance).
-The second way: you can [add a pass instance](#add-a-pass-instance) to wallet server first, and then generate a thin JWE (with only instance ID information) and send it to the HUAWEI-Wallet-H5 server to bind the pass instance to a user.<br>
+In this way, you don’t need to call [add-pass-instance methods](#add-a-pass-instance).
+The second way: you can [add a pass instance](#add-a-pass-instance) to the wallet server first, and then generate a thin JWE (with only instance ID information) and send it to the HUAWEI-Wallet-H5 server to bind the pass instance to a user.<br>
 The demo has example methods for generating JWEs and thin JWEs.
 Please refer to the demo and implement the code in your own system.
 Please also refer to [Integrate Add to HUAWEI Wallet Button](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/guide-webpage-0000001050042334-V5) (section “Generating a JWE and Sending It to the Huawei Server” and section “Generating a Thin JWE and Sending It to the Huawei Server”) for more details.

 ### Signature Validation
-If you provides a Callback URL or a NFC Callback URL during [applying for Wallet Kit service](#apply-for-wallet-kit-service), you will receive callback notification requests from HUAWEI wallet server.
-You should verify the signature in the request header with Huawei's fixed signature public key.
-The test case "verifySignature" gives a example of verifying a signature.
+If you provide a Callback URL or an NFC Callback URL during [applying for Wallet Kit service](#apply-for-wallet-kit-service), you will receive callback notification requests from the HUAWEI wallet server.
+You should verify the signature in the request header with HUAWEI's fixed signature public key.
+The test case "verifySignature" gives an example of verifying a signature.
 Refer to [Callback APIs](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/public-0000001050158472-V5) for more details.

 ## Question or issues
-If you want to evaluate more about HMS Core, [r/HMSCore on Reddit](https://www.reddit.com/r/HuaweiDevelopers/) is for you to keep up with latest news about HMS Core, and to exchange insights with other developers.
+If you want to evaluate more about HMS Core, [r/HMSCore on Reddit](https://www.reddit.com/r/HuaweiDevelopers/) is for you to keep up with the latest news about HMS Core, and to exchange insights with other developers.

 If you have questions about how to use HMS samples, try the following options:
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/huawei-mobile-services) is the best place for any programming questions.
 Be sure to tag your question with